HL7/fhir-saner/fsh/ig-data/input/pagecontent/phrase_book.md

 </table>

-### Measures based on Diagnostic Values
+### Measures based on codes or results
-Several different kinds of measures can be based on values of diagnostic tests or observations, including observations such as those about social history or vital signs.
+Several different kinds of measures can be based on codes describing a diagnostic tests, a procedure, or other activity having been performed, and in the case of diagnostic tests, combinations including both the test code and result value.

-#### Test Performed
+#### Test / Procedure / Immunization Performed
 Electronic laboratory reporting is used to track both the kinds of tested performed as well as the results.
-A commonly reported measure for COVID-19 is the number of COVID-19 diagnostic tests performed.
+A commonly reported measure for COVID-19 is the number of COVID-19 diagnostic tests performed, regardless of outcome, where the results are then stratified by outcome.
+This can be counted by looking for the existence of an Observation, Procedure

 Reporting of certain kinds of observations (e.g., Fraction of Inhaled Oxygen or Positive End Expiratory Pressure) are commonly reported for patients who are on a ventilator.
 Existence of these observations indicate that a patient is on a ventilator.